FDUyjx/RSMAN/README.md

 * [DWIE](https://github.com/klimzaporojets/DWIE)
 * Note that you should process DWIE to fit the same format as DocRED.
 Put the dataset into the directory `./data`.

 ## Train
+Download pre-trained language Models into the directory `./plm` and run: